SEAP Southeast Asia Pilot-1

 The Phi Phi Islands lie approximately 18 miles south of Krabi, the largest and most developed being Phi Phi Don.

-If you plan to spend several days here, Ton Sai Bay is the most convenient for shopping or transport back to Phuket, Krabi or neighbouring islands.
+If you plan to spend several days here, Ton Sai Bay is the most convenient for shopping.
+It’s also the spot to get transport back to Phuket, Krabi or neighbouring islands.

-Now well established as southern Thailand’s most popular destination, the islands are encircled by water so clear you can almost see the seabed from the surface.
+These islands are well established as southern Thailand’s most popular destination.
+They are encircled by water so clear you can almost see the seabed from the surface.

-The honeycombed cliff-faces rising from crystal clear waters, together with the laid-back ambiance, will always attract many visitors from the neighbouring tourist hubs of Phuket, Krabi and Phang Nga provinces.
+The honeycombed cliff-faces rise from crystal clear waters.
+The ambiance is laid-back.
+These islands will always attract many visitors from the neighbouring tourist hubs of Phuket, Krabi and Phang Nga provinces.

-Approaching Phi Phi from the south, take care to avoid both Hin Bida, approximately three miles southeast of Koh Bida, and Hin Klai two miles east of north Phi Phi Le.
+Approaching Phi Phi from the south, take care to avoid both Hin Bida, approximately three miles southeast of Koh Bida.
+Also steer clear of Hin Klai two miles east of north Phi Phi Le.
 Approaching from the north, pay particular attention to avoid the extensive reef areas of Hin Klang a mile east of the northern tip of Phi Phi.

-Many a bare boat captain has come to grief here in recent years, which is a good indication that it’s not so accurately represented on digital charts.
+Many a bare boat captain has come to grief here in recent years, which is a good indication that the digital charts don’t accurately representaion the reef’s position.
 Keep a good lookout or give it plenty of space, especially at night.
-National Parks speedboats collect 400 baht per person at all anchorages around Koh Phi Phi.
+National Parks speedboats collect 400 baht (at the time of writing) per person at all anchorages around Koh Phi Phi.

 The famous Phi Phi Islands